 - the offerings and requirements of the student’s major department.

 Policy for graduate study, as stated in this current catalog, is in effect for all students admitted to a program for the current academic year, and under which the student operates through the term of their study toward completion of degree requirements (subject to the disclaimer in the next paragraph).

 While the provisions of this catalog will ordinarily be applied as stated, the catalog and the information contained herein do not constitute a contract.
 Towson University reserves the right to change any provision listed in this catalog, including but not limited to academic requirements for graduation, without actual notice to individual students.
 Every effort will be made to keep students advised of any such changes.
 Information on changes will be available from advisers and in the dean’s office.
 It is especially important to note that it is the individual student’s responsibility to keep apprised of current graduation requirements for the particular degree program.

 Students are expected to maintain a high standard of academic integrity.
 Inappropriate classroom conduct and violations of academic integrity may result in course-related sanction.
-See Appendix F for the Towson University Academic Integrity Policy.
+See Appendix F for TU's Academic Integrity Policy.

 Academic Standards, Appeals, Hearings and Grievances

 Students are expected to abide by all policies and procedures of their academic program and department, and of Towson University.
 Policies and procedures for appeals, hearings and grievances are found in Appendix F and the Graduate Appeals section of this catalog.
 In all cases involving disciplinary action or other charges, procedures of due process are followed.

 Exceptions to Academic Policies, Regulations or Requirements

-Exceptions to academic policies, regulations or requirements, as stated in this catalog or elsewhere, are rarely made, and then only for truly extenuating circumstances.
+Exceptions to academic policies, regulations or requirements, as stated in this catalog or elsewhere, are rarely made and then only for truly extenuating circumstances.
 Students who believe an exception is justified are to follow procedures outlined in Appendix F or the Graduate Appeals section of the catalog.